Conditions and diseases

 Diagnosis and treatment

-How is the diagnosis determined?
+How is the diagnosis made?

-The doctor will first ask you about the duration and quality of your erections.
+The physician will first ask you about the duration and quality of your erections.
 He or she will also check whether morning or night erections are present and what happens in case of masturbation.
 In addition, the above risk factors will be asked about.

 There will be a physical examination of the penis, scrotum (testicles), prostate and sometimes of the torso, blood vessels or anus.